-The bill sSB1158 proposes the establishment of a new Department on Aging, which will take over responsibilities related to services for individuals aged 62 and older from the existing Department of Aging and Disability Services (ADS), which will be renamed the Department of Disability Services.
+The bill sSB1158 proposes the establishment of a new Department on Aging, which will take over responsibilities for services aimed at individuals aged 62 and older from the current Department of Aging and Disability Services (ADS), which will be renamed the Department of Disability Services.
 The new Department on Aging will be designated as the State Unit on Aging under the federal Older Americans Act, tasked with studying the needs of older individuals and administering a comprehensive social service delivery system.
-The bill outlines the powers and duties of the Commissioner on Aging, including the administration of laws, coordination of services, and the ability to adopt regulations.
-It also allows for the transfer of funds between the two departments with the governor's approval and ensures that existing regulations related to aging will remain in effect until amended.
+The bill outlines the powers and duties of the Commissioner on Aging, including the administration of relevant laws and the establishment of programs and services for older adults.
+It also allows for the transfer of funds between the two departments with the governor's approval and mandates that existing ADS regulations related to aging remain in effect until new regulations are adopted.

 Statutes affected: